shrub2/jira-incident-counter/README.md

 ---

 To-do list:
-- [ ] Implement proper traversal for nested JSON fields
+- [ ] Implement a proper traversal for nested JSON fields
 - [ ] ESP32 firmware rewrite in C++
 - [ ] Connect to Wi-Fi and fetch data
 - [ ] Working OLED display